Madhunisha1997/Exploratory-data-analysis-using-power-BI/README.md

         c) Store Expansion

-           •	Expand the stores in United states and Australia to 2000 square meters
+           •	Expand the stores in United states and Australia with 2000 square meters

         d) Increase average order value